 Defy gravity and traverse through new environments in Soosiz HD.
 Fashioned for the iPad, the game splashes smooth animations and stunning cartoon graphics onto the gadget’s large touchscreen.
 There are 7 beautiful worlds that comprise of 66 challenging levels.

 You can even engage in 7 epic boss battles and discover unique secrets along the way.
 Furthermore, simple controls and an intuitive interface make this one an absolute must-have if you own an Apple tablet.

-The open source 2D platform title known as Secret Maryo Chronicles is next to grace our games similar to Mario lineup.
+The open-source 2D platform game known as Secret Maryo Chronicles is next to grace our games similar to Mario lineup.
 It bears striking similarities to the classic Mario games in a number of ways.

 10 – Banjo-Kazooie:

 Although Banjo-Kazooie was unleashed for the Nintendo 64 game console, it was re-released for the Xbox 360 via the XBLA just a few years back.
 It does resemble a few of the older Mario games, even though it concentrates more on exploration than platforming.
 Follow Banjo and Kazooie as they set out on a journey to foil the evil plans of Gruntilda.
 This iteration retains the legendary Stop n Swop feature and even introduces online leaderboards.

 If you thought the pudgy plumber was the only one who offered platforming fun, goody collecting, and punching enemies, well our aforementioned games like Mario will definitely get you thinking otherwise.
 So which titles caught your fancy?
 Do you know of any more that might fit the bill here?